Frequently Asked Questions (FAQ)

 What CSS selectors are available?

-In most cases you’ll want to style a cell, so the CSS command will look like this:
+In most cases you’ll want to style table body cells, so the CSS command will look like this:

 .tablepress-id-N tbody td {